College and university rankings in the United States: U.S. News & World Report Best Colleges Ranking

-The Wall Street Journal/Times Higher Education College Rankings
+The Wall Street Journal College Rankings

-The Wall Street Journal and Times Higher Education together release an annual ranking of U.S. colleges and universities.
+The Wall Street Journal together with Times Higher Education together release an annual ranking of U.S. colleges and universities.
 The ranking includes performance indicators such as teaching resources, academic reputation, and postgraduate prospects.
+By 2023, The Wall Street Journal collaborated with College Pulse in its annual rankings.

 Washington Monthly Rankings

 Washington Monthlys rankings began as a research report in 2005, with rankings appearing in the September 2006 issue.